veacks/Backbone-AMD-Unit-test-boilerplate/README.md

 - Unit-test : unit-test/test/config.json

-TUTORIAL AND GOOD PRACTICE :
+TUTORIAL AND BEST PRACTICE :
 ----------------------------

 First, launch the autorun.
 This one will allow you to compile automatically your coffeescript, Sass/Scss and run your unit tests on terminal in separated tabs.